junxit/us-congress-bills-116/metadata.md

 - 2019-12-04 — The House Committee on Rules reported an original measure, H. Rept.
 116-322, by Mr. Raskin.
 - 2019-12-04 — The House Committee on Rules reported an original measure, H. Rept.
 116-322, by Mr. Raskin.
 - 2019-12-04 — The resolution provides for consideration of H.R.
 4 under a closed rule with one hour of general debate.
 Also, the resolution provides for consideration of H. Res.
 326 under a closed rule with one hour of general debate.
 The rule provides that the amendments to H. Res.
 326 and preamble, modified by the amendments in Part B of the report are considered as adopted.
+- 2019-12-05 — Considered as privileged matter. (consideration: CR H9265-9271)
+- 2019-12-05 — Considered as unfinished business. (consideration: CR H9279-9280)
+- 2019-12-05 — DEBATE - The House proceeded with one hour of debate on H. Res.
+741.
+- 2019-12-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-12-05 — On agreeing to the resolution Agreed to by the Yeas and Nays: 226 - 196 (Roll no. 651). (text: CR H9265)
+- 2019-12-05 — On ordering the previous question Agreed to by the Yeas and Nays: 228 - 196 (Roll no. 650). (consideration: CR H9279-9280)
+- 2019-12-05 — POSTPONED PROCEEDINGS - At the conclusion of debate on H. Res.
+741, the Chair put the question on ordering the previous question and by voice vote, announced the ayes had prevailed.
+Mrs. Lesko demanded the yeas and nays and the Chair postponed further proceedings on ordering the previous question on H. Res.
+741 until later in the legislative day.
+- 2019-12-05 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 226 - 196 (Roll no. 651).(text: CR H9265)